 1 B&H Dairy has the best brunch in NYC on a shoestring budget

 Hands down one of the best old-school brunch spots in NYC, B&H Dairy is a highly affordable East Village lunch counter that’s been in operation since the 1930s.
 It offers a tried-and-true selection of the usual diner suspects, but the regulars mostly show up for the comforting kosher classics, from borscht and matzo ball soup to blintzes and pierogis.
 Bagels and smoked fish—whitefish and lox, aka smoked salmon—are also on the menu, as is a deliciously cheap egg-and-cheese sandwich on challah bread.
+This shoebox-sized joint is a greasy spoon you will not want to miss!

 2 230 Fifth Rooftop has the best brunch in NYC with a view